Maarten Tromp: First Anglo-Dutch War

-Subsequent to de With's defeat, Tromp was reinstated as commander, on 8 May, which proved to be a big boost for Dutch naval morale, which was the highest it had been since he was dismissed months before in July.
+Subsequent to De With's defeat, Tromp was reinstated as commander, on 8 May, which proved to be a big boost for Dutch naval morale, which was the highest it had been since he was dismissed months before in July.
 The Battle of Dungeness occurred on 30 November 1652, and proved to be the most important Dutch victory during the war, with Tromp's fleet winning for the Dutch the temporary control of the English Channel.
 A great convoy of 300 merchant ships was ready to leave the Netherlands headed for the Bay of Biscay, accompanied by a large fleet of 73 warships and a small number of fireships which were sent in escort to protect it.
 Tromp was in command, with Jan Evertsen and De Ruyter as his subordinate commanders.
 Admiral Blake had seriously underestimated Dutch strength, possibly due to poor visibility, as his fleet was outnumbered, two-to-one.
-Blake, nevertheless, shadowed the Dutch fleet which was sailing parallel along the English coast towards Dungeness, with the coastline beginning to bend to the south.
+Blake sailed parallel to the Dutch fleet along the English coast towards Dungeness, with the coastline beginning to bend to the south.
 As the fleets were approaching Dungeness Point Blake's fleet became pinned against the shore bringing the two fleets close together.
 Tromp subsequently hoisted the red battle-flag and advanced on Blake’s new flagship, the Triumph.
 The battle that developed involved only a part of the Dutch fleet as the winds were preventing the others from engaging in a timely fashion.
 There was much hand-to-hand fighting that lasted until about 5:00 pm with the advance of nightfall, with the Dutch fleet prevailing, capturing several English ships, while Blake retreated to the mouth of the Thames.
 Tromp's victory prompted the English navy to issue several major reforms.
 (Note: British naval historian Andrew Lambert maintains that the Dutch victory was a "salutary reminder" that the English were dealing with a major and capable opponent, causing Blake to submit his resignation, which was declined, and prompting a Court of Enquiry to further look into matters, while the Council of State supported Blake's contention that he had to have absolute authority in such matters, with added subordinate commanders, and an increase in sailor's pay, while insisting for the same professional standards that existed for the army.
 This was followed with a large tax increase to fund these improvements.)
 According to contemporary English sources, after his victory at Dungeness, Tromp attached a broom to his mast as a symbol that he had swept the English from the sea.